Funk rock

-Genre history
+History

 1960s and 1970s

-Jimi Hendrix was the first well-known recording artist to combine the rhythms and riffs of early funk with his rock sound.
-Perhaps the earliest example is his "Little Miss Lover" (1967).
-The live album Band of Gypsys features funky riffs and rhythms throughout (especially the songs "Who Knows" and "Power of Soul") and his unfinished album also included a couple of funk rock songs such as "Freedom", "Izabella" and "Straight Ahead."
+Sly and the Family Stone gained funk rock hits such as "Sing a Simple Song" and "Thank You".
+The Jimi Hendrix Experience album Electric Ladyland also included a couple of funk rock songs, such as "Gypsy Eyes" and "Still Raining, Still Dreaming".

 George Clinton has been considered the godfather of this genre since 1970.
-Clinton created the name "P-Funk" for the innovative new concepts of funk that he culled from former members of James Brown's band (such as Maceo Parker, Bootsy Collins and Fred Wesley) and new young players such as Eddie Hazel.
+Clinton created the name "P-Funk" include Funkadelic and Parliament for the innovative new concepts of funk that he culled from former members of James Brown's band (such as Maceo Parker, Bootsy Collins and Fred Wesley) and new young players such as Eddie Hazel.
 His groups, Funkadelic and Parliament, practically defined funk since the release of the influential funk rock Funkadelic classic Maggot Brain (1971).
 Later funk rock albums by the group include Cosmic Slop, Standing on the Verge of Getting It On, Hardcore Jollies and Let's Take It to the Stage.
 Later albums such as One Nation Under a Groove and Electric Spanking of War Babies had a bit more radio-friendly sound but still preserved much of group's funk rock approach.

-This work served as the primary influence on an entire generation of funk and hip hop artists from the Red Hot Chili Peppers to Snoop Dogg.
+Grand Funk Railroad pioneered the bass driven hard rock funk style in 1970 so well portrayed in their cover of the Animals song Inside-Looking Out and later picked up by Rage Against the Machine.
+Composer and guitarist Frank Zappa demonstrated the merge of styles in albums like Overnite Sensation, in themes such as "I'm the Slime", covered in concert decades later by Funkadelic.

-Other pioneers evolved in the 1970s in the form of British rock band Trapeze and post-punk act A Certain Ratio, and American artists Rick Derringer, Redbone, The Bar-Kays, Shotgun, Black Nasty and Mother's Finest.
-"We called ourselves funk rock," recalled Mother's Finest singer Glenn "Doc" Murdock.
+Other pioneers evolved in the 1970s are American artists Rick Derringer, Redbone, the Bar-Kays, and Mother's Finest.
+"We called ourselves funk rock", recalled Mother's Finest singer Glenn "Doc" Murdock.
 "I think we invented that.
-We even had a house where we all lived and we named it 'Funk Rock, Georgia.'
+We even had a house where we all lived and we named it 'Funk Rock, Georgia'.
 We felt that we were headlining that whole genre.
 We played with Lynyrd Skynyrd and AC/DC.
 Those bands had a lot of funk in their music.
 The real problem for us was when we played in black clubs.
 They told us we were too loud."